mvsde/website/content/blog/my-german-pronouns.md

 |-------------|---------------------------------------|-----------------------------------------|-----------------------------------------|---------------------------------------|
 | **Pronoun** | <span lang=de translate=no>dey</span> | <span lang=de translate=no>deren</span> | <span lang=de translate=no>denen</span> | <span lang=de translate=no>dey</span> |

-You can learn more about how I like to be addressed on [Pronouns.page](https://pronouns.page/@mvsde).
+You can learn more about how I like to be addressed on my [pronouns overview page](/pronouns/).
 And if you think this is way too complicated: I also have a name (Fynn) that you can always use instead of pronouns.
 Though you already pick correct pronouns for every _binary_ person out there.
 It would be great if you could also use correct pronouns for _non-binary_ people like me.

 ## Usage examples